Crews address potholes despite wet weather

 Ritchie said this week they only have two crews working on potholes.
 They expect to get busier.
 They expect to have three crews next week and be back up to five following them.

-2 News witness as a crew patched one pothole.
+2 NEWS was there as a crew patched one pothole.
 They were less than a block away when a vehicle drove over the patch job and left it back to where it was before.

 “This time of year when we can’t use hot patch, that makes it difficult,” said Ritchie.